cheepokamoodge/udacity-fullstack/python/movies/readme.txt

 Usage :

-- Clone the repository or download the files media.py, entertainment_center.py and fresh_tomatoes to the same folder
+- Clone the repository or download the files media.py, entertainment_center.py and fresh_tomatoes.py to the same folder
 - Run entertainment_center.py
 - It is going to open an HTML file read for usage